cryptaz/miner-metrics/README.md

 CONTAINER ID        IMAGE                   COMMAND                  CREATED                  STATUS              PORTS                                        NAMES a1dd27929608        cryptaz/miner-metrics   "/bin/sh -c 'sudo -u "   Less than a second ago   Up 1 seconds        0.0.0.0:8070->80/tcp, 0.0.0.0:80->3000/tcp   miner-metrics
 ```

-If daemon did not start, check miner-metrics.stdout for any error messages(appears in your current directory).